Iain Mattaj

-Iain William Mattaj (born 5 October 1952 in St Andrews, Scotland) FRS FRSE is a British scientist and Honorary Professor at Heidelberg University in Germany.
+Iain William Mattaj (born 5 October 1952 in St Andrews, Scotland, UK) FRS FRSE is a British scientist and Honorary Professor at Heidelberg University in Germany.
 From 2005 to 2018 he was Director General of the European Molecular Biology Laboratory (EMBL).
 He stepped down from the position at the end of 2018 following his appointment to Human Technopole.
 In January 2019 he took office as the first Director of Human Technopole, the new Italian institute for life sciences in Milan, Italy.

 Education

-Prof. Mattaj has a degree in Biochemistry from the University of Edinburgh (BSc) and he obtained a PhD from the University of Leeds in 1980 for research on cloned Glutamate dehydrogenase (GDH) genes supervised by John Wooton.
+Prof. Mattaj has a degree in biochemistry from the University of Edinburgh (BSc) and he obtained a PhD from the University of Leeds in 1980 for research on cloned Glutamate dehydrogenase (GDH) genes supervised by John Wooton.

 He carried out his postdoctoral research at the Friedrich Miescher Institute (CH) and then at the Biocentre, University of Basel.
 There he worked in the laboratory of Eddy De Robertis and established the research areas he would continue to pursue.
 In 1985 he moved to EMBL where he took up the position of Group Leader at the Heidelberg Laboratory.
 In the following years he became Coordinator of the Gene Expression Unit (1990) and then Scientific Director of EMBL (1999) until his appointment as Director General of EMBL (2005).